0b01/rickyhan.com/_posts/2017-09-14-autoencoders.markdown

     _________________________________________________________________

 Since this post is a demonstration of the technique, we use the smallest model possible which happens to be the best in this case.
 The "best" dimensionality will be one that results in the highest lossless compression.
-In practice, it's equal part art and science.
+In practice, it's mostly an art than science.
 In production, there are a plethora of trick to accelerate training and finding the right capacity of the latent vector.
-Topics include: architectures for dealing with the asynchronus, non-stationary time series, preprocessing techniques such as wavelet transforms and FFT.
-I might cover these in an upcoming post if there's enough interest.
+Topics include: architectures for dealing with asynchronus, non-stationary time series, preprocessing techniques such as wavelet transforms and FFT.

 ```python